cwearl/fulmar/README.md

 The following link contains more information about how and where to set up the symbolic link to get Fulmar working: http://docs.racket-lang.org/guide/language-collection.html

+There's a suite of pseudo-unit/regression tests in the tests/ directory.
+Currently, you can run tests/main.rkt to test Fulmar.

 Use
 ---